5 OpenClaw Cost Mistakes

 openclaw config set defaultModel deepseek-v3

-Generate a Qwen API key from the Alibaba Cloud console and add it:
+Generate a Qwen API key from the Alibaba Cloud console (DashScope → API-KEY → Create), then:

 openclaw config set qwen.apiKey YOUR_KEY

-OpenRouter support gets two improvements in this release.
-First, auto pricing: OpenClaw now pulls live pricing data from the OpenRouter API instead of relying on a bundled price list.
-This means new models show correct costs immediately without waiting for an OpenClaw update.
+Auto-pricing.
+OpenClaw now pulls live pricing from the OpenRouter API instead of relying on a bundled JSON file.
+New models show correct per-token costs immediately, without waiting for an OpenClaw release.
+If you were maintaining a local price override block, delete it:

 openclaw browser --attach --devtools-port=9222